Xismy/kotsk/README.md

 * GitHub link where we can download the solution, or URL to other file hosting system.
 * Full name
 * Phone number
+* Copy of National ID card or passport photo page

 # Evaluation criteria